Lake Manly: Discovery and naming

 The existence of large ancient lakes in the Great Basin of the United States was already proposed by the end of the 19th century, when the existence of Lake Lahontan and Lake Bonneville was first described.
 The possibility of a former lake in Death Valley was also considered during that time, though at first it was not universally accepted as a large lake.
 The first evidence for it was described in 1924 by geologist Levi F. Noble.
 Earlier in 1890 another geologist, Grove Karl Gilbert, already assumed a lake existed in Death Valley, although his lake was considerably larger than actual Lake Manly.

 Evidence for the lake's existence includes wavecut terraces observed by geologists in 1925, pebbles and tufa, layers of clay and salt on its former lake bed, and calcium carbonate deposits that were probably formed by algae in the lake.
 These clues are dispersed across Death Valley, especially within the more researched areas of Beatty Junction and Desolation Canyon.

 While the deposits were once attributed to a single lake stand, later evidence was found of various lake cycles going back to the Pliocene.
 The history of Lake Manly is not as well understood as that of Lake Lahontan and Lake Bonneville, the two largest pluvial lakes recorded in the Great Basin.
 More recently, renewed scientific interest has stemmed from the fact that Lake Manly formerly drained the area of Yucca Mountain, a proposed nuclear waste repository.

-The lake was named in honor of William Lewis Manly, who rescued white immigrants from Death Valley in 1849.
+The lake was named in honor of William Lewis Manly, who rescued his traveling party stranded in Death Valley in 1849.
 The name "Lake Rogers" for a potential northern lake in Death Valley was derived from a compatriot of Manly, John Rogers.
 The name "Lake Manly" was coined in 1932, and is sometimes spelled as "Manley", which is a misspelling.
 Other names for the lakes in Death Valley are "Death Valley Pleistocene lakes" and "Death Valley Lake", a name first used in a publication of 1902.

 The name is used for the lakes that occupied Death Valley in the past, but occasionally the name "Lake Manly" is used only for the most recent, the middle Pleistocene lake stage or general late Pleistocene lake stages.